02.16.2025

 Hypothalamic-Pituitary-Adrenal (HPA) Axis Dysregulation: Chronic stress and depression disrupt the body's stress response system.

-Traditional antidepressants don't address these underlying mechanisms—which is why ketamine represents such a breakthrough in psychiatric treatment.
+Traditional antidepressants don't address these underlying mechanisms—which is why ketamine therapy represents such a breakthrough in psychiatric treatment.

 How Ketamine Works: The Science Behind the Breakthrough